ElettraSciComp/STP-Gui/README.md

 ## References

-If you use this software please cite: F. Brun et al., Enhanced and Flexible Software Tools for X-ray Computed Tomography at the Italian Synchrotron Radiation Facility Elettra (2015) Fundamenta Informaticae, 141 (2-3), pp. 233-243.
+If you use this software with data acquired at the SYRMEP beamline of Elettra please cite: F. Brun et al., Enhanced and Flexible Software Tools for X-ray Computed Tomography at the Italian Synchrotron Radiation Facility Elettra (2015) Fundamenta Informaticae, 141 (2-3), pp. 233-243.

+For any other use of this software please cite: F. Brun et al., SYRMEP Tomo Project: a graphical user interface for customizing CT reconstruction workflows (2017) Advanced Structural and Chemical Imaging 3:4.

 ## Installation